instana/go-sensor/instrumentation/instaawsv2/README.md

 Hence, to avoid collisions, it is recommended to avoid these keys in your application code.

 ## Limitations
-- Current instrumentation does not support asynchronous lamda invocation.
+- Current instrumentation does not support asynchronous lambda invocation.
 - If the length of base64 encoded ClientContext will exceed 3582 bytes, tracing headers will be not propagated.